proximiio/proximiio-js-library/README.md

 Method for removing previously created feature filters.
 ```
 // param query {string} id or title of the feature
+// param inverted {boolean} have to be set to same value like it was in setFeatureFilter method, optional

 const map = new Proximiio.Map();
 map.getMapReadyListener().subscribe(ready => {